3C286 Band6Pol Calibration for CASA 6.6.1

 flagbackup = False)

 You can use plotms to plot channel-averaged amplitudes as a function of time, comparing the DATA and CORRECTED columns after applying the Tsys correction.
-This way you can check that calibration has done what was expected, which is put the data onto the Kelvin temperature scale.
+This way you can check that calibration has correctly put the data onto the Kelvin temperature scale.

 Now we can concatenate the three individual data sets of each day into one big measurement set.
 We define an array "comvis" that contains the names of the measurement sets we wish to concatenate, and then we run the task concat.